tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 ## Mixing: Compression<a name="Compression"></a>

 Compression in podcasting is done to improve intelligibility.
 It's an important tool to reach a more even volume on each track.
 Why is that important, as long as everything is loud *enough*?
 Well, it's not fun to listen to voices of constantly changing volume.
 This also goes into the topic of loudness standards, but more on that later.
-Just keep in mind that compression is about reducing the **Dynamicrophone Range**, the gap between the loudest and quietest part of a given signal.
+Just keep in mind that compression is about reducing the **dynamic microphone Range**, the gap between the loudest and quietest part of a given signal.

 It takes some mental pull-ups to wrap your head around the concept.
 I'll give a short explanation a go.
 Compression somehow is associated with raising the volume of the signal.
 This is wrong – but only kind of.
 What compression does is leveling out the signal.
 The signal that exceeds the **Threshold** is knocked down by a certain amount.
 That amount is defined by the **Ratio**.
 So far, the loudest parts of the audio got quieter.
-This means that the **Dynamicrophone Range** is reduced.
+This means that the **dynamic microphone Range** is reduced.
 After compression, typically some **Makeup Gain** is applied.
 The now "smoothed out" signal as a whole is turned up by a certain amount.
 This is where compression gets its false reputation from.

 Beware: Compression is complicated enough in practice that I wouldn't trust a random YouTube tutorial on the topic.
 I'm positive that everything a podcaster needs in this regard is *at least* touched on in [Episode 88 of *The Podcasters' Studio* with Randy Coppinger](http://thepodcastersstudio.com/tps088-compression-for-podcasts-with-randy-coppinger/) ([Overcast link](https://overcast.fm/+I1X6mUeE)) that I mentioned before.
 Randy and Ray go into great detail on almost everything – *and* compression ;-)